-Read more about our dive sites below, pick your favorites and make your booking at:
+Read more about our dive sites below and make your booking at:

 On the different sized pinnacles, you can find everything from turtles and scorpionfish to cuttlefish and the elusive blue-ringed octopus!
 The maximum depth is 24m with an average depth of 14m.
 This dive site is suitable for all certification levels and a must for macro lovers!

 This beautiful dive site is located in the north part of Gili Meno.
 It’s an under water pinnacle with lots of colorful corals and LOTS of turtles!
 This dive site is appropriate for all level divers.
 The pinnacle is often covered in shoals of fish like Sergeant Majors and Fusiliers.

 The site hosts a resident giant moray eel and octopus, scorpionfish and lionfish are often seen here.
 You can also find a lot of macro here, such as nudibranch, ghost pipefish and different types of crabs

 Deep Turbo is for the more experienced diver.
 It´s a white sandy bottom between large sea mounds and coral canyons.
 It is located just outside of the channel between Gili Trawangan and Gili Meno.
 The maximum depth is 32m with an average depth of 25m.

 This site has amazing landscapes and an interesting collection of overhangs and outcrops covered in a variety of hard and soft corals including gigantic sea fans.
 Barracuda, tuna, triggerfish, snapper, and stingrays can all be expected to show up during the dive.
 Whitetip and blacktip reef sharks are also frequent visitors here.

 On to the west side of Gili Air we find Air Wall, a dive site that has something for everyone with its diverse topography.